ShikiIchitose/ShikiIchitose/docs/analytics-engineering-modeling/analytics_engineering_modeling_operating_approach_overview.md

 ## References and Public Sources

 This document is based on portfolio implementation experience and public information.
-The following sources were used as references for dbt modeling principles, dimensional modeling, analytics engineering practices, documentation, semantic-layer thinking, and public examples of data team workflows.
+The following sources were used as references for dbt modeling principles, dimensional modeling, analytics engineering practices, documentation, semantic-layer thinking, and public examples of data team workflows, ETL / ELT workflow boundaries, data pipeline design.

 - dbt Labs.
 “What is dbt?” dbt Developer Hub, version 1.11.
   https://docs.getdbt.com/docs/introduction?version=1.11